SkyLundy/Mailchimp-For-FormBuilder/README.md

 ## Installation

-Download the .zip from the Github repository, unzip into /site/modules, install module via Admin
+Download the .zip from the Github repository, unzip into /site/modules, install module Admin

 ## Usage

 - Install module
-- Configure optional global API key and global Audience ID
+- Add API key on the module configuration page
-- Use the 'Actions' tab when configuring a FormBuilder form to add Mailchimp processing
+- Use the 'Actions' tab when configuring a form to add Mailchimp processing
-- Specify an optional opt-in field
-- Specify which fields should be submitted to Mailchimp and configure field names to their FormBuilder field counterparts

-If a global API key is not provided, an API key will be required for each form individually.
-If a global API key is provided, an alternate API key can be provided per-form to override the global value where desired.

-If a global Audience ID is not provided, an Audience ID will be required for each form individually.
-If a global Audience ID is provided, an alternate Audience ID can be provided per-form to override the global value where desired.
+- Select a Mailchimp Audience, save, then return to the action configuration to continue setting up your Mailchimp integration.

+Each field in Mailchimp audience will be displayed along with a select element to associate a form field.
+Fields that are required in Mailchimp are required when configuring your integration.
+Associate all fields, or only the fields you need.

+Some field association select inputs may display notes that can help you configure your form to work with Mailchimp.
+These may include accepted values for Mailchimp radio/select/checkbox fields, formatting, or character limits.
+Ensure that your fields submit data that Mailchimp will accept.

+Field associations and integration settings are saved individually for each Mailchimp audience so it is possible to switch between audiences and maintain unique configurations.

+Mailchimp Processor supports all fields except image/file fields.